Introduction

 Paquet, P. J., T. Flagg, A. Appleby, J. Barr, L. Blankenship, D. Campton, M. Delarm, T. Evelyn, D. Fast, J. Gislason, P. Kline, D. Maynard, L. Mobrand, G. Nandor, P. Seidel, and S. Smith.
 2011.
 Hatcheries, conservation, and sustainable fisheries – achieving multiple goals: results of the Hatchery Scientific Review Group’s Columbia River Basin review.
 Fisheries 36:547-561.

-Snow, C., D. Grundy, B. Goodman, A. Haukenes, and J. Rohrback.
-2024.
-Monitoring and evaluation of the Wells Hatchery and Methow Hatchery programs: 2023 annual report.
+Snow, C., D. Grundy, B. Goodman, L. Ciepiela, and J. Rohrback.
+2025.
+Monitoring and evaluation of the Wells Hatchery and Methow Hatchery programs: 2024 annual report.
 Report to Douglas PUD, Grant PUD, Chelan PUD, and the Wells and Rocky Reach HCP Hatchery Committees, and the Priest Rapids Hatchery Subcommittees, East Wenatchee, WA.

 Comments are closed.